How Gremlin's Finance Team Finally Trusts Their Own Revenue Numbers with Zenskar

 About Gremlin

-Gremlin is a chaos engineering platform that helps engineering teams at some of the world's most sophisticated organizations proactively test system resilience through controlled failure.
+Gremlin is a reliability management platform that enables engineering teams to measure, manage, and improve the reliability of their services and applications.
 Founded in 2016 and headquartered in the United States, Gremlin operates as a fully remote company with around 50 employees.
-Their product is deeply technical, their customer base is global, and their contracts span direct enterprise deals, marketplace transactions through AWS and GCP, and third-party resellers.
+Their product serves many of the largest and most trusted organizations globally, and their contracts span direct enterprise deals, marketplace transactions through AWS and GCP, and third-party resellers.

 The Challenges

-When Gremlin's previous subscription management platform announced a substantial price increase ahead of their December renewal, Maddie began evaluating alternatives.
+When Gremlin's previous subscription management platform announced a substantial price increase ahead of their December renewal, the team began evaluating alternatives.

 Late renewals were being miscounted as churn

 In enterprise SaaS, it is common for a customer to let their contract lapse by a month or two during negotiations before signing the next year.
-Gremlin did not want to count that as churn.
-But their previous platform did.
+Gremlin did not want to count that as churn, but their previous platform did.
 Every late renewal appeared in the data as a lost customer and a new customer in the same month, making the ARR waterfall, expansion tracking, and churn figures structurally inaccurate.
+The correction happened manually, every month, in a parallel spreadsheet.

 Gremlin had two distinct revenue streams that needed to be kept separate:

-The platform treated both identically.
+The previous platform treated both identically.
 Clean reporting on either required yet another manual adjustment.

-By the time Maddie finished mapping all of this, she realized her brief had changed.
-She was not looking for a cheaper version of what she had.
-She was looking for something that actually handled the way Gremlin's business worked.
+By the time the evaluation was complete, the brief had changed.
+The team was not looking for a cheaper version of what they had.
+They were looking for something that actually handled the way Gremlin's business worked.

 Finding the Right Platform

-Maddie had six weeks between the price increase and her contract expiry date.
+The team gave themselves six weeks between the price increase announcement and contract expiry to find and implement a replacement.

 • A clean Salesforce integration that could be triggered by sales ops validation rather than just deal close.